-Summer Scholarship, Creative Arts and Research Projects Program
+Summer Creative Arts and Research Program

-The Summer Scholarship, Creative Arts and Research Projects (SCARP) program was created to support independent student research under the sponsorship of a faculty mentor.
+The Summer Creative Arts and Research program (SCARP) was created to support independent student research under the sponsorship of a faculty mentor.
 The program is a non-credit experiential learning program designed to enhance professional skills and provide a competitive advantage to participating students in the pursuit of career opportunities and graduate studies.
 At the same time, participating faculty scholars and researchers will benefit from student involvement in support of professional scholarship and research agendas.

 SCARP has been approved as a supervised research option that fulfills one of the two required Signature Learning Experiences (SLE) for Elizabethtown College students.
 Read more about SCARP and other Signature Learning Experiences here.

 Previous projects can be found on the JayScholar @ Etown website.

 For more information about SCARP, please contact Susan Mapp at firstname.lastname@example.org.

 For more information about presentations, please contact email@example.com